salsita/node-pg-migrate/docs/src/migrations/functions.md

 The function parameters identify the overload and are preserved during reversal.
 Use `[]` for a function with no parameters; include the input argument types to select an overloaded function.
+Parameter objects may be reused from `createFunction`: their `default` values, including defaults supplied by type shorthands, are omitted from rename SQL.
+Argument modes, names, and types are preserved.
+Renaming does not change the function's stored defaults; `createFunction` continues to emit them.
+String parameters and object `type` fields must describe argument types without inline `DEFAULT` clauses.

 ```javascript
 pgm.renameFunction({ schema: 'app', name: 'old_function' }, ['integer'], {